George Ellery Hale: Early life and education

 George Ellery Hale was born on June 29, 1868, in Chicago, Illinois, to William Ellery Hale and Mary Browne.
 He is descended from Thomas Hale of Watton-on-Stone, Hertfordshire, England, whose son emigrated to America about 1640.
 His father acquired a considerable fortune manufacturing and installing passenger elevators during the reconstruction of Chicago, which had been destroyed in the Great Chicago Fire of 1871.
 The oldest of three children who lived past childhood, George received strong encouragement from his father, who supported the boy's active mind and curiosity, and his mother, who inculcated in him a love of poetry and literature.

 He spent his youth fascinated by the books and machinery given to him by his parents—one of his most prized possessions was a small microscope.
 With his father's encouragement, he built a small shop in their house that turned into a laboratory.
 The microscope led to his interest in optics.
 At the age of fourteen, George built his first telescope.
 His father later replaced it with a second-hand Clark refractor that they mounted on the roof of their Kenwood house.
-Soon he was photographing the night skies, observing a partial eclipse of the sun, and drawing sun-spots.
+Soon he was photographing the night skies, observing a partial eclipse of the Sun, and drawing sunspots.

 As an avid reader with a strong interest in the budding field of astrophysics, Hale was drawn to the writings of William Huggins, Norman Lockyer, and Ernest Rutherford.
 His fascination with science, however, did not preclude interests more typical of a normal boy, such as fishing, boating, swimming, skating, tennis, and bicycling.
 He was an enthusiastic reader of the stories of Jules Verne—particularly drawn to the tales of adventure set in the mountains of California.
 Hale spent summers at his grandmother's house in the old New England village of Madison, Connecticut, where he met his future wife, Evelina Conklin.

 After graduating from Oakland Public School in Chicago, Hale attended the Allen Academy, where he studied chemistry, physics, and astronomy.
 He supplemented his practical home experience by attending a course in shop-work at the Chicago Manual Training School.
 During these years, Hale developed a knowledge of the principles of architecture and city planning with the help of his father's friend, well-known architect Daniel Burnham.
 Upon Burnham's advice and encouragement, Hale decided at the age of seventeen to continue his education at the Massachusetts Institute of Technology (MIT).